iterative/dvc.org/static/docs/commands-reference/status.md

     new:      data/matrix-test.p
 ```

-The output shows where the location of the remote cache as well as any
+The output shows where the location of the remote storage is, as well as any
-differences between the local cache and remote cache.
+differences between the local cache and remote.